BDALab/featurizer-api/README.md

 **Server side application**:

-This package provides a modern RESTFull featurizer API created using Python programming language and [Flask-RESTful](https://flask-restful.readthedocs.io/en/latest/) library.
+This package provides a modern RESTFul featurizer API created using Python programming language and [Flask-RESTful](https://flask-restful.readthedocs.io/en/latest/) library.
 It is designed to be used for various feature extraction libraries due to its feature injection capabilities (instructions are provided in the [Configuration](#Configuration) section) and flexible input/output data definition (multi-dimensional samples/features, multiple subjects, etc.).
 On top of that, the featurizer API provides endpoints for user authentication and JWT-based request authorization, it supports handling of cross-origin resource sharing, request-response caching, advanced logging, etc. It comes also with the basic support for containerization via Docker (Dockerfile and docker-compose).

 **Client side application**: